andreasvarga/DescriptorSystems.jl/README.md

 * Solution of model-matching problems

+* Time response computation

 ## Future plans

 Future developments will address support for several new classes of generalized LTI systems types (e.g., for polynomial system models).

 ## Supplementary information

-Supplementary information on the existing and planned functionality is also available in the documentation of the [`DSTOOLS`](https://github.com/andreasvarga/DescriptorSystemTools) collection available on [arXiv](https://arxiv.org/abs/1707.07140).
+Supplementary information on the existing functionality is also available on [arXiv](https://arxiv.org/abs/1707.07140) in the documentation of the companion Matlab [`DSTOOLS`](https://github.com/andreasvarga/DescriptorSystemTools) collection.